 Can I Have Different Passwords for YouTube and Gmail?

-Keeping services separate is possible, perhaps just not obvious
+Keeping services separate is possible, though not obvious.

 Google & YouTube